geraldiedbert/memnager/README.md

 # Custom Memory Manager

-A C++ implementation of a custom memory manager to understand low-level memory operations.
+A C++ implementation of a custom memory manager to understand object pools and memory management

 ## Project Structure
 - src/: Source files